LizzieLee911/Bayesian-Framework-Based-Feedback-Scorer-and-Prioritizer/README.md

 In addition:
 - We may still need to test optimized structures of the final model via the criterion of DIC.
 For example, the amount of information could be combined and multiplied into score 2.

-(which may need to be confirmed via more rigorous approaches.
-But for small companies, it's enough for a quick estimate.)

 **I actually considered removing the prior for C1 if the hypothesis of “As LLMs are machines mimicking human beings, it should have preferences on UI/UX/Others” is true.
 Say, if we’re inclined to raise UX-related feedback, LLMs should incline to categorize feedback into UX :) However, who knows.
 Thus, the estimation process is still divided into stages.**

 ## References